-I also note on the SIPP application form which was signed and dated by Mr M in December 2012, it was stated that:
+I also note on the SIPP application form which will have been signed by Mr G in February 2013, it will have been stated that:

 "This Form should be used if you are a client establishing a SIPP without advice.
 You have made this decision independently and are aware of the implications of this decision".